fabrizio2210/photobook/README.md

 ## Features

 - No login, I wanted to keep it simple as possible;
-- The homepage is instantaneously updated when a new photo is uploaded.
+- The homepage is instantaneously updated when a new photo is uploaded;
 - Appearance optimized for mobile, but also for desktop is fine (somewhat responsive).

 ## Develop